 GEORGE BELL HOCKEY ASSOCIATION

-Our Select Hockey program gives our more skilled players the opportunity to play competitive hockey against other organizations within the North York Hockey League.
-Last season, the GBHA fielded 22 teams "Tyke" to "Under 21".
+Our Select Hockey program gives our more skilled players the opportunity to play competitive hockey against other organizations within the North York Hockey League in arenas across the city.
+Last season, the GBHA fielded 27 teams "Tyke" to "Under 21".
 The NYHL is open to house league select teams in the Greater Toronto area and operates under the umbrella of the GTHL.

 The GBHA and its coaches offer bi-weekly skills sessions to all levels except Midget/Juvenile.
 These sessions are offered at no additional cost.
 In addition, we may offer specific Girls Only and Goalie sessions.
 These sessions will be confirmed at the beginning of the season.
 In addition we annually rent outdoor ice at High Park for team practices during the Outdoor season.

-The Tyke program is very unique because it begins with a "Learn to Play" format before moving into team game format.
-Please note that this is NOT a Learn to Skate program.
+The Tyke program is unique because it begins with a "Learn to Play" format before moving into team game format.
 The program is divided into two division levels allowing all players to enjoy some success in game situations as they continue to learn to skate and acquire basic hockey skills.
+GBHA Instructors support players and parents to provide a terrific learning environment.

 Under a new ruling by the Ontario Hockey Federation, one parent of every minor hockey player is required to take the Respect in Sport Parent Program before September 1, 2016.
 This course is mandatory to have the Player’s registration approved.
 The cost of taking the program is $12 plus tax and is paid directly on-line when…Read More